 The Company's consolidated financial statements have been presented on the basis that it will continue as a going concern, which contemplates the realization of assets and satisfaction of liabilities in the normal course of business.
-During the year ended December 31, 2021, the Company incurred a net loss of \$13,176,663, utilized cash in operations of \$12,308,890, and the Company had an accumulated deficit of \$484,075,711 as of December 31, 2021.
+During the year ended December 31, 2022, the Company incurred a net loss of \$4.2 million, utilized cash in operations of \$4.8 million, and the Company had a stockholders' deficit of \$1.3 million as of December 31, 2022.
 In addition, the Company has no recurring revenue.
 As a result, management has concluded that there is substantial doubt about the Company's ability to continue as a going concern.
 The Company's consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.

 In order to fund our business and operations, we have relied primarily upon sales of our equity securities, including proceeds from the exercise of stock options and common stock purchase warrants and long-term loan financing.
 We also have received limited funding from our strategic partners and licensees.
 We will ultimately be required to obtain additional funding in order to execute our long-term business plans, although we do not currently have commitments from any third parties to provide us with long term debt or capital.
 We cannot assure that additional funding will be available on favorable terms, or at all.
 If we fail to obtain additional funding when needed, we may not be able to execute our business plans and our business may suffer, which would have a material adverse effect on our financial position, results of operations and cash flows.
-We have approximately \$1.3 million of contractual obligations in 2022 and expect to pay these out of the Company's balance sheet cash.
-We have no material contractual obligations beyond 2022.
+We have approximately \$1.2 million of contractual obligations in 2023 and expect to pay these out of the Company's balance sheet cash.
+We have a total of approximately \$1.9 million of material contractual obligations beyond 2023.

 If ImmunityBio obtains marketing approval and successfully commercializes aldoxorubicin, we anticipate it will take two years, and possibly longer, for us to generate significant recurring revenue, and we will be dependent on future financing until such time, if ever, as we can generate significant recurring revenue.
-There are also no certainties that Orphazyme will be successful in obtaining FDA and EMA approval for arimoclomol or choose to commercialize arimoclomol.
+There are also no certainties that KemPharm will be successful in obtaining FDA and EMA approval for arimoclomol or choose to commercialize arimoclomol.
 We have no commitments from third parties to provide us with any additional financing, and we may not be able to obtain future financing on favorable terms, or at all.
 Failure to obtain adequate financing would adversely affect our ability to operate as a going concern.
 If we raise additional funds by issuing equity securities, dilution to stockholders may result and new investors could have rights superior to some or all of our existing equity holders.
 In addition, debt financing, if available, may include restrictive covenants.
 If adequate funds are not available to us, we may have to liquidate some or all of our assets or to delay or reduce the scope of or eliminate some portion or all of our development programs or clinical trials.